Xiidra side effects and how to avoid them

-You should continue to use Xiidra for as long as your doctor prescribes it, as long as you are not suffering with any serious side effects.
+You should continue to use Xiidra for as long as your doctor prescribes it, as long as you are not suffering from any serious side effects.
 It should be noted that the safety of using Xiidra 12 months or longer isn’t known.

 Does Xiidra cause a bad taste?

-In clinical studies of Xiidra, patients reported dysgeusia, a condition which causes people to have a salty or metallic taste in the mouth.
+In clinical studies of Xiidra, patients reported dysgeusia, which causes people to have a salty or metallic taste in the mouth.
 Talk to your healthcare provider about ways to reduce these side effects.

 Does Xiidra cause hair loss?